tuzi123/Birth-Certificates-on-FHIR/markdown doc/manual - iHealth.md

 4. Click “SEARCH”, then the populated form will show up.
 Only the information that can be found in the EHR database will be populated.
 ![enter image description here](https://lh3.googleusercontent.com/-m0T46ZEWw0w/WhkdldQaSVI/AAAAAAAAANw/msWgbMV_0OQ6usDcM1uijzu4lZCVpGLqACLcBGAs/s0/manual07.png "manual07.png")

-5. The user can manually input the information according to mother’s worksheet.
+5. The user can manually input other information according to mother’s worksheet.
 After confirming all the information is correct, the user can click “confirm and submit!”
 ![enter image description here](https://lh3.googleusercontent.com/-28w1DU7QVgE/WhkdgZOltiI/AAAAAAAAANo/N9RfeXTY2l4dghTd27Bdt_It0Iz7Ix-UACLcBGAs/s0/manual08.png "manual08.png")

 6. Then form will be delivered to the birth registry.
 The user will be navigated to search page again if the user clicks on “Deliver another baby’s registration form!”.
 ![](https://lh3.googleusercontent.com/-cd8peXQXLw0/WhkS6OfuHjI/AAAAAAAAAMA/7vfWz-XVSWQ92ODBmBezh34FcXUiRiLPACLcBGAs/s0/manual09.jpg "manual09.jpg")

 &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;*Note: We didn't submit the data to the birth registry server.
-This may have confidentail problems, we also contacted our mentor Dr.Duncan and he agreed that this part is optional.*
+This may have confidential problems, we also contacted our mentor Dr. Duncan and he agreed that this part is optional.*

 7. There’s also a brief introduction about the web application by clicking on “About” in the navigation bar.
 ![](https://lh3.googleusercontent.com/-jn0jjxJPPkk/WhkdWqRabWI/AAAAAAAAANg/6UlJpQw43VkTTftTtox-8pW9iumRYs09wCLcBGAs/s0/manual10.jpg "manual10.jpg")